sumitmundra/NZGoogleAnalytics/README.md

 [CocoaPods](http://cocoapods.org) is the recommended way to add NZGoogleAnalytics to your project.

-* Add a pod entry for NZGoogleAnalytics to your Podfile `pod 'NZGoogleAnalytics', :git => 'https://github.com/NZN/NZGoogleAnalytics'`
+* Add a pod entry for NZGoogleAnalytics to your Podfile `pod 'NZGoogleAnalytics', '~> 0.0.1'`
 * Install the pod(s) by running `pod install`.

 ### Source files